slochower/smirnoff-host-guest-manuscript/manuscript.md

 It is worth noting the magnitude of these effects will depend on the guest parameters, as well as water model and ion parameters as well.

 More broadly, the results presented in this manuscript further demonstrate that host-guest binding thermodynamics can be used to benchmark force fields, to help diagnose issues with parameters applied to specific functional groups, and to suggest directions for improvements.
-We are therefore continuing to build out experimental host-guest datasets tuned for this purpose, and to further streamline host-guest binding thermodynamics calculations so that they may be incorporated into automated tools to optimize force field parameters.
+We are therefore continuing to build out experimental host-guest datasets tuned for this purpose, and to further streamline host-guest binding thermodynamics calculations so that binding data can be used alongside other data types, such as liquid properties, by automated tools for optimizing force field parameters.

 ## Code and data availability
 - [GitHub repository](https://github.com/slochower/smirnoff-host-guest) used to convert AMBER input files from GAFF force field to SMIRNOFF99Frosst.